-5 HURDLES BLOCKING SOCIAL WORKER PRODUCTIVITY AND HOW TO OVERCOME THEM - WEBINAR RECORDING
+5 HURDLES BLOCKING SOCIAL WORKER PRODUCTIVITY AND HOW TO OVERCOME THEM

 Doing more with less is a common theme among CPS agencies.
 The range of responsibilities for social workers continues to grow, but the number of employees does not.
 Directors are faced with the challenge of how to help.